“I am interested in following a fruitarian diet to detox and lose weight. Is eating nothing but fruit really healthy?” – Peter

 Fruitarianism and Libido

-Other side effects include decreased libido, which is often promoted as a “spiritual benefit”.
+Other side effects of a strict fruitarian diet include decreased libido, which is often promoted as a “spiritual benefit”.
 I’ve read, while shaking my head in disbelief, quite a few blog posts from fruitarians who claim that a tanking libido is a good thing.
 I probably don’t have to tell you that it is absolute NOT a good thing!

 A tanking libido after being on a strict fruitarian diet for a while, especially in men, could signal insufficient testosterone production due to a variety of factors that can be exacerbated by a fruitarian diet that is too low in fat, deficient in zinc, selenium, vitamin D and too high in fiber.